 Then, sprinkle the seasoning mix over the meat, again making sure to coat it evenly.
 Push the rub in with your hands.
 Let it sit at room temperature while you preheat the smoker.

-Cook the Tri Tip
+Smoked the Tri Tip

-Once the smoker is ready, place the meat inside and close the lid.
-Smoke it for 1 hour.
+Preheat your smoker to 225 degrees F. Once the smoker is ready, place the seasoned meat directly on the grill grates.
+Close the lid and smoke for 1 hour.

-After 1 hour, open the smoker and carefully turn the meat over using tongs.
-Close the lid and cook for another 30 minutes or until the internal temperature of the meat reaches a few degrees before your preferred level of doneness.
+After 1 hour, open the smoker and turn the meat over using tongs.
+Close the lid and smoke for another 30 minutes or until the internal temperature of the meat reaches a few degrees before your preferred level of doneness.
+I cooked mine to 135 degrees F for medium-rare.
+Check the internal temperature with a digital thermometer.
+(See the chart below).

 Sear the Meat